UNDERSTANDING

 PAH

 There are medicines that treat each of those 3 imbalances, or pathways, associated with PAH.
-Each PAH medicine targets only 1 of those pathways.
+Each PAH medicine targets only one of those pathways.

 What Is Prostacyclin? [pra·stuh·si·klin]

-Prostacyclin is one of the pathways associated with PAH.
-Prostacyclin helps ensure blood vessels are healthy and stay open.
-People who have PAH may not produce enough prostacyclin in their lungs.
+Prostacyclin is one of the 3 pathways associated with PAH that helps ensure blood vessels are healthy and stay open.
+People with PAH may not produce enough prostacyclin in their lungs.

 How Can TYVASO Help Me?